Adding Warm Transfers to Your SAS Flex Script Workflow

 1

 First we'll create our Closing block for calls that were successfully transferred.
-Click on the Builde r icon from the left navigation menu and select Blocks.
+Select the Script Builder icon on the left-hand navigation menu.

 2